Home

 What is Cervicalgia (Neck Pain)?

-Cervicalgia is a broad term that refers to pain in the neck.
-It is often used to describe pain that is explicitly felt in the neck, also known as the cervical spine.
+Cervicalgia is the official medical term for chronic neck pain.
 However, it can also include headaches and pain that "refers" down the shoulder and arms when nerve tissue is involved.

-The cervical (upper) spine consists of the top 7 vertebrae of the spine between the skull and the top of the shoulder blades.2 Since the spine houses and protects delicate tissues of the spinal cord, paying attention to symptoms and neck health is essential.
-Thus, recognizing and differentiating symptoms will help you decide if it's time to get medical help.
+The cervical (upper) spine consists of the top 7 vertebrae of the spine between the skull and the top of the shoulder blades.2 Your specific symptoms will help identify the best treatment options for you.

 The symptoms of cervicalgia (neck pain) can vary depending on the underlying cause.
 However, the most common symptom is pain that is felt in the neck.
 This pain can range from a dull ache to sharp or throbbing pain and be acute or chronic in nature.